Fear as a catalyst for prayer?

-My son was slated to leave at 6 the next January morning to drive from Seattle to Jackson Hole, Wyoming.
+My son was slated to leave at six the following January morning to drive from Seattle to Jackson Hole, Wyoming.
 In my northern California home, I could not sleep.

-I kept thinking about the frigid conditions in eastern Washington and Montana he’d drive through: projected high four degrees, possible snow.
+I kept thinking about the frigid conditions in eastern Washington and Montana he’d drive through: a projected high of four degrees and possible snow.

-He wasn’t used to driving in those conditions and it would take a good twelve hours, maybe longer, in good weather.
+He wasn’t used to driving in those conditions, and in good weather, it would take a good twelve hours, maybe longer.

 A college graduate, he was determined.